TrueC-D/student-survey-for-rails/README.md

-# Student Survey For Content up to the Rails Project
+# Student Survey For Rails

 ## We Would Like Your Feedback